prebid/prebid.github.io/overview/prebid-universal-creative.md

 ### Alternate Method for Banner Safeframes

+If safeframe support is required, some options are:

+1. Copy the contents of https://cdn.jsdelivr.net/npm/prebid-universal-creative@latest/dist/creative.js into each ad server creative.
-See the example at [github.com/prebid/Prebid.js/blob/master/integrationExamples/gpt/x-domain/creative.html](https://github.com/prebid/Prebid.js/blob/master/integrationExamples/gpt/x-domain/creative.html)
+1. Copy the example at [github.com/prebid/Prebid.js/blob/master/integrationExamples/gpt/x-domain/creative.html](https://github.com/prebid/Prebid.js/blob/master/integrationExamples/gpt/x-domain/creative.html) into each ad server creative.
 This is basically just part of the PUC that's been isolated to be standalone.

 ## Further Reading